-Take It Outside: 15 Al Fresco Restaurants And Bars In Hong Kong
+The Best Al Fresco Restaurants And Rooftop Bars In Hong Kong

 The heat and humidity have finally subsided, and we're now entering the best time of year to be in Hong Kong with back-to-back cool, sunny days and breezy evenings.
-Make the most of it by heading to the city's most stylish al fresco venues to wine and dine as you soak in some seriously stunning views:
+Make the most of it by heading to the city's most stylish al fresco venues to wine and dine as you soak in some seriously stunning views.

 Spanish restaurant and bar, La Rambla, boasts a sprawling terrace overlooking Victoria Harbour.
 Ideal for after work drinks, the wine list is a fun read focusing on Spain’s underrated grapes and regions, while the spirits selection features gins from around the world and a dedicated martini menu.